istio-ecosystem/admiral/docs/Architecture.md

 ### Global Traffic Policy Linking

-A global traffic policy is matched to a deployment if and only if their values for the `workload_sidecar_update` labels match.
-The default label key for `workload_sidecar_update` is `identity`, meaning that in the default case you can just apply the same identity label that you're already using for your deployments to your global traffic policies.
+A global traffic policy is matched to a deployment if and only if their values for the `globaltraffic_deployment_label` labels match.
+The default label key for `globaltraffic_deployment_label` is `identity`, meaning that in the default case you can just apply the same identity label that you're already using for your deployments to your global traffic policies.

 ##### Label matching